gbtami/pychess-variants/static/docs/hu/janggi.md

 3. *Bal belső, jobb külső ló*: a bal oldali ló a királyhoz, a jobb oldali pedig a tábla széléhez van közelebb (*gwee ma*)
 4. *Bal külső, jobb belső ló*: a bal oldali ló a tábla széléhez, a jobb oldali pedig a királyhoz van közelebb (*mat sang jang gi*)

-For repetitions and other game-end scenarios:
-* Perpetual check is a loss for the player checking after the third repetition
-* Repetitions that are not perpetual are adjucated by material counting after the third repetitions
-* WHen the 50-move rule is reached (100 half-moves without capture), game is adjucated by material counting

 ## Bábuk

 A tradicionális készletek a kínai írásjegyeket használják, de a könnyebb érthetőség végett ez az útmutató a nemzetközi bábukészleten alapul (melyen a figurák ábrái láthatók).